coastalwhite/gburghoorn.com/content/posts/catching-buses/index.md

 +++
-title = "We are constantly and unknowingly catching Buses and that's a good thing" description = """\
+title = "We are constantly and unknowingly catching buses and that's a good thing" description = """\
 Life contains many time patterns.
 The pattern which occurs when \
 we (attempt) to catch a bus happens to be one of the most frequent and useful ones for \
 managing our time."""

 date = 2021-07-18
+updated = 2021-07-18

 [taxonomies]
 tags = ["patterns", "everyday life", "time management"]